Banika Field

 Banika Field was a World War II airfield on Mbanika in the Russell Islands in the Solomon Islands.
 Banika Field was built and supported by Naval Base Banika Island.

 History

 A US Navy Seebee Naval Construction Battalion began construction for two airfields on Banika Island in February 1943.
 Renard Field, also called South Field, Yandina, was built is still in use as Yandina Airport.
 Nearby Banika Field, also called North Field and Sunlight Field was built.
-Banika Field was had a single coral 4,700-foot by 150-foot runway built for light bombers and fighter planes.
+Banika Field had a single coral 4,700-foot by 150-foot runway built for light bombers and fighter planes.
 Banika Field was completed in June 1943.
 After the war, Banika Field was abandoned.

 United States Army Air Forces units operating from the base included: